 Many TBI symptoms might persist for days or weeks.
 Others might linger for months or persist throughout a person’s life.
 In some cases, the symptoms of a TBI might not become clear until the injured party attempts to engage in routine activities.

 Prompt medical intervention may avoid worsening symptoms.
 It can also result in a clearer, more complete medical record that you can use as proof of your need for monetary compensation.

 Complete a Free Case Evaluation form now

-Our Personal Injury Team May Be Able to Advocate for You
+Our Marion, OH, Personal Injury Team will Advocate for You

 If you or someone you love suffered a TBI because of another person’s negligence, you might qualify for financial compensation.
-A Marion traumatic brain injury (TBI) lawyer from the Fitch Law Firm LLC might be able to help you assign financial liability to the at-fault party and fight for compensation on your behalf.
+A traumatic brain injury lawyer from the Fitch Law Firm LLC can help you assign financial liability to the at-fault party and fight for compensation on your behalf.

 For a free case review with a member of our team, call our Marion, Ohio, office today at (740) 212-1686.
 We can go over your accident, your injuries, and your legal options during this call.